Imjin War: Battle of Sangju

-Upon receiving news of the Japanese attacks, the Joseon government appointed General Yi Il as the mobile border commander, as was the established policy.
-General Yi headed to Mungyeong near the beginning of the strategically important Choryong Pass to gather troops, but he had to travel further south to meet the troops assembled at the city of Daegu.
+Upon receiving news of the Japanese attacks, Joseon appointed Yi Il as the mobile border commander.
+Yi went to Mungyeong, near the strategically important Choryong Pass, to gather troops, but he had to travel further south to meet the troops assembled at the city of Daegu.
 There, General Yi moved all troops back to Sangju, except for the survivors of the Siege of Dongnae, who were to be stationed as a rearguard at the Choryong Pass.
-On 4 June, General Yi deployed a force of less than 1,000 men on two small hills to face the approaching First Division.
-Assuming that the sight of rising smoke was from the burning of buildings by a nearby Japanese force, General Yi sent an officer to scout on horseback.
-However, as he neared a bridge, the officer was ambushed by Japanese musket fire from below the bridge, and was beheaded.
+On 4 June, General Yi deployed a force of fewer than 1,000 men on two small hills to face the approaching First Division.
+Assuming that the sight of rising smoke was from a nearby Japanese force, General Yi sent an officer to scout it.
+However, the officer was ambushed by Japanese soldiers from below the bridge, and beheaded.
 The Korean troops, watching him fall, were greatly demoralized.
-Soon the Japanese began the Battle of Sangju with their arquebuses.
-The Koreans replied with their arrows, which fell short of their targets.
-The Japanese forces, having been divided into three, attacked the Korean lines from both the front and the two flanks.
+Soon the Japanese began the Battle of Sangju.
+The Japanese forces, were divided into three and attacked the Korean lines from the front and the two flanks.
 The battle ended with General Yi Il's retreat and 700 Korean casualties.